AHaydar/companies-data-demo/blog/blog.md

 Please excuse the UI and the style as I did not spend much time or effort on this part.

 What are the security vulnerabilities? or any other vulnerabilities?
 How can we solve them?

+The full source code can be found at: https://github.com/AHaydar/companies-data-demo

 Thanks for reading.